Shiloh (biblical city)

-Shiloh (/ˈʃaɪloʊ/; שִׁלֹה, שִׁלוֹ ,שִׁילֹה, שִׁילוֹ) was an ancient city and sanctuary in ancient Israel now located in the West Bank, Palestine (i.e. Samaria in the Hebrew Bible).
+Shiloh (/ˈʃaɪloʊ/; שִׁלֹה, שִׁלוֹ ,שִׁילֹה, שִׁילוֹ) was an ancient city and sanctuary in ancient Israel now located in the West Bank (i.e. Samaria in the Hebrew Bible).
 According to the Hebrew Bible, Shiloh was one of the main centers of Israelite worship during the pre-monarchic period, before the First Temple in Jerusalem was built.
 According to the Hebrew Bible, after the Israelite conquest of Canaan, the Tabernacle was moved to Shiloh, and remained there during the period of the Hebrew Bible judges.

-Shiloh has been positively identified with modern Khirbet Seilun, a tell known in Modern Hebrew as Tel Shiloh.
+Shiloh has been identified with modern Khirbet Seilun, a tell known in Modern Hebrew as Tel Shiloh.
 It is located 31 km north of Jerusalem, in the West Bank, to the west of the modern Israeli settlement of Shilo and to the north of the Palestinian town of Turmus Ayya.
 Relative to other archaeological sites, it is south of the biblical town of Lebonah and 10 mi north of Bethel.
 G. F. Moore has suggested identifying Bochim as Shiloh.